clinical-biomarkers/biomarker-partnership/data_dictionary/README.md

 The data dictionary is used to aid in the integration of BiomarkerKB data from many disparate sources.
 The data dictionary sets the format and standard for all data incororated into the Biomarker Knowledge Base.

-### Starting up the Virtual Environment
+## Starting up the Virtual Environment

-You can run the project locally or through the virtual environment.
-The environment is recommended to avoid potential dependency and/or versioning issues.
+You can run the project locally or through a virtual environment.
+A virtual environment is recommended to avoid potential dependency and/or versioning issues.

-If your virtual environment has not been created yet, you can do so with:
+If your virtual environment has not been created yet, you can run the following command from the project's root directory:

 ```bash
 virtualenv env